Andeskjerf/MCBannerStatus/README.md

 # MCBannerStatus
-Generates an image containing various data about a running Minecraft server using RCON and the library MCRcon.
+Generates an image containing various data about a running Minecraft server.

 Intended to be run in combination with a web server to provide live updates to a served image.